Analyzing Rocket Companies's Unusual Options Activity | Benzinga

 Analyzing Rocket Companies's Unusual Options Activity

-Rocket Companies (NYSE:RKT) shares experienced unusual options activity on Thursday.
-The stock price moved up to $17.59 following the option alert.
+Shares of Rocket Companies (NYSE:RKT) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $17.12.

 Contracts that are “out of the money” are also indicative of unusual options activity.
 “Out of the money” contracts occur when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 These trades are made with the expectation that the value of the underlying asset is going to change dramatically in the future, and buyers and sellers will benefit from a greater profit margin.